DrChainsaw/NaiveNASlib.jl/README.md

 @test graph(2,3) == 5
 ```

 Now for a more to the point example.
 The vertex types used above does not contain any information needed to mutate the graph.
-This might be a sign of OOP damage, but in order to do so, we need to wrap them in a vertex type which supports mutation.
+This might be a sign of OOP damage, but to do so, we need to wrap them in a vertex type which supports mutation.

 ```julia
 # First we need something to mutate.
 Batteries excluded, remember?